jinghuazhao/INF/docs/rsid/README.md

     $\sigma_S^2$      |  2    | 2
     $\mbox{Cov}(R,S)$ |  2    | 2

-    then we have the means and the variances.
+    then we have the means and the variances for PVE.

     Characteristics          | Linear regression | $t$-statistic
     -------------------------|-------------------|----------------------------------------------------------------